awslabs/aws-solutions-constructs/source/patterns/@aws-solutions-constructs/aws-constructs-factories/README.md

 ## Step Functions State Machines

-Create fully well-architected Step Functions state machine with Log Group.
-The Log Group name includes the vendedlogs prefix.
+Create fully well-architected Step Functions state machine with log group.
+The log group name includes the vendedlogs prefix.
 Here but is unique to the stack, avoiding naming collions between instances. is a minimal deployable pattern definition:

 Typescript